hemberg-lab/scmap-shiny/README.md

 ```
 docker run -d -p 80:3838 quay.io/hemberg-group/scmap-shiny
 ```
 Then `scmap-shiny` will be accessible at http://YOUR_CLOUD_IP/scmap/.
-In our case it is [http://www.hemberg-lab.cloud/scmap](http://www.hemberg-lab.cloud/scmap).

 Alternatively, you can manually install a Shiny server on your instance and all corresponding R packages mentioned in the [Dockerfile](Dockerfile).
 You will also need to copy your `scmap-shiny` files to `/srv/shiny-server/scmap` folder.